RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 3. Swap a current tile with any other tile in deck (current tile is removed)

 Soft Payoff Tiles
-1. Generates +1 credits/energy for each tile on LINE, on placed
+1. Generates +1 credits/energy for each tile matching condition on LINE, on placed
 2. Generates +X credits/energy for each unique tile placed in the area around it
 	1. scales with "randomness"